Article updated February 7th 2014

 6: Right-click on the short ringtone track and click Show in Windows Explorer.

 The file will be highlighted.
 Right-click on it and choose Rename.
 Now change the extension from .m4a to .m4r.
 Click Yes when asked if you want to change the extension.

-7: Double-click the file to add it to your iTunes library (or add it using the 'Add file to library' menu option in iTunes).
+7: Double-click the file to add it to the Tones section of your iTunes library (or add it using the 'Add file to library' menu option in iTunes).

-8: Connect your smartphone to your PC and click on iPhone when it appears on the right-hand side of iTunes.
+8: Connect your iPhone to your PC and click on 'iPhone' when it appears on the right-hand side of iTunes.
 Click on the Tones button in the menu running across the top and make sure Sync Tones is checked.
 If you choose 'selected tones' rather than 'All tones' make sure you tick the tones you want to appear on your iPhone.
 Click Apply at the bottom to start the sync.

 9: When the sync is finished, tap Settings on your iPhone, then Sounds, then Ringtone and select the new tone.
 It should appear at the top of the list, above the default Ringtones.